Forex Direct Quote vs Forex Indirect Quote

 In the quotation - EUR(a) / USD(b) 1.23456(c) the following definitions apply:

 (a)= is a base currency, a currency that is actually traded

 (b) = is a quote currency, a currency that is used to determine the base currency value

-(c) stands for the quote itself - it shows the amount of quote currency units needed to acquire one unit of the base currency.
+(c) = stands for the quote itself, and shows the amount of quote currency units needed to acquire one unit of the base currency

 This is a fundamental element of Forex, so it is worth spending some time getting to grips with it.